Frequently Asked Questions & Cabinetry Terms

-Stiles and rails are assembled without a panel to allow for glass to be inserted.
+Stiles and rails are assembled without a panel to allow for the glass to be inserted.

 French Lite/Mullion Door:

-Door construction with multiple openings in the panel area used for glass.
-Each opening is referred to as a “lite” and are separated by “mullions” (small strips of wood usually shaped with the same detail as the door).
+Door construction with multiple openings in the panel is used for glass.
+Each opening is referred to as a “lite” and is separated by “mullions” (small strips of wood usually shaped with the same detail as the door).